nwootton/MMM-MiOSView/README.md

 ## Troubleshooting ##

-I only have access to a Vera Lite running UI5, so any issues resulting from using other Vera boxes or UI versions I am unable to support.
+Unsupported concept - I only have access to a Vera Lite running UI5, so any issues resulting from using other Vera boxes or UI versions I am unable to support.